-Other resources that may be useful are the species dictionary in the BLS spreadsheet (described below), and the online taxon dictionary which lists most of the synonyms of British lichens used in the last 100 years together with information on misallocation, splits and lumpings.
+Other resources that may be useful are the NBN Record Cleaner, the taxon dictionary in the BLS spreadsheet (described below), and the online taxon dictionary which lists most of the synonyms of British lichens used in the last 100 years together with information on misallocation, splits and lumpings.
 If records are to be input to the BLS spreadsheet there is no need to update to the most recent names as it caters for the more common synonyms.